junxit/us-congress-bills-117/bill.md

       >   - **(ii)** multiple environmental stressors on living marine resources and coastal ecosystems; and
       >   - **(iii)** adaptation and mitigation strategies to address the socioeconomic impacts of ocean acidification and coastal acidification.

-  - **(C)** in paragraph (2), by striking “critical research projects that explore” and inserting “critical research and education projects that explore and communicate”; and
+  - **(C)** in paragraph (2), by striking “critical research projects that explore” and inserting “critical research, education, and outreach projects that explore and communicate”; and
   - **(D)** in paragraphs (1) and (2), by striking “acidification” each place it appears and inserting “acidification and coastal acidification”; and
 - **(2)** by adding at the end the following new subsections:
   > - **(c)** *Relationship to interagency working group* The National Oceanic and Atmospheric Administration shall serve as the lead Federal agency responsible for coordinating the Federal response to ocean acidification and coastal acidification, by—